Greater London: Greater London Authority

 The 1998 London referendum established a public will to recreate an upper tier of government to cover the region.
 The Greater London Authority, London Assembly and the directly elected Mayor of London were created in 2000 by the Greater London Authority Act 1999.
 In 2000, the outer boundary of the Metropolitan Police District was re-aligned to the Greater London boundary.
-The 2000 and 2004 mayoral elections were won by Ken Livingstone (L), who had been the final leader of the GLC.
-The 2008 and 2012 elections were won by Boris Johnson (C).
-The 2016 and 2021 elections were won by Sadiq Khan (L).
-London was covered by a single Parliamentary constituency in the European Parliament prior to the departure of the United Kingdom from the European Union.
+The 2000 and 2004 mayoral elections were won by Ken Livingstone, who had been the final leader of the GLC.
+The 2008 and 2012 elections were won by Boris Johnson.
+The 2016, 2021 and 2024 elections were won by Sadiq Khan.
+London was covered by a single Parliamentary constituency in the European Parliament before Brexit.

 Geography

 Greater London includes the most closely associated parts of the Greater London Urban Area and their historic buffers and includes, in five boroughs, significant parts of the Metropolitan Green Belt which protects designated greenfield land in a similar way to the city's parks.
 The closest and furthest boundaries are with Essex to the northeast between Sewardstonebury next to Epping Forest and Chingford and with the Mar Dyke between Bulphan and North Ockendon.
 Greater London is also bounded by Hertfordshire to the north, Berkshire and Buckinghamshire to the west, Kent to the southeast and Surrey to the south and southwest.
 The highest point is Westerham Heights, in the North Downs and on the boundary with Kent, at 245 m.

 Central government has implemented small boundary changes.
 The greatest were the 1969 transfers of Farleigh to Surrey and Knockholt to Kent.
 Others have included exchange of two Thames islands with Surrey and adjustments during the 1990s to parts of the boundaries of three boroughs near the M25.
 The only part of Greater London outside the motorway is North Ockendon, the furthest land unit from its centre.
-The majority of Greater London forms the London low emission zone.
+The majority of Greater London forms the London Low Emission Zone (LEZ) and the Ultra Low Emission Zone (ULEZ).

 The London postal district does not cover all of Greater London.